dillon1000/gfh-bot/README.md

 ```

 `watchtower` will check for a newer `bot` image every 5 minutes by default and restart only containers labeled for updates.
-If the package is private, authenticate the host with `docker login ghcr.io` first and mount the correct Docker auth file into the `watchtower` container.

 ## Commands

 - `/ping`